Jockey Club Creative Arts Centre: Various problems

-"Artists complained about bureaucratic management, unusable public space, inadequate publicity and poor facilities.
+As a pioneer project, in the first couple of years of its opening, "Artists complained about bureaucratic management, unusable public space, inadequate publicity and poor facilities.
 Visitors were unhappy to find many studios closed as a result of some artists saying they simply wanted a quiet place to work."
+JCCAC has since achieved better expectations management through establishing closer programme collaborations regularly organising social gatherings with tenants and offering guided tours for the public.

 Rent rises

 "Artists are unhappy about a sudden 20 per cent rent increase for studio space.
 All occupants of the factory turned artist incubator would have to pay a new elevated rate of HK$7.80 per square foot – up from HK$6.50 per sq ft for many – once their contracts come due.
 Although the centre had warned tenants last year(2011) they would have to pay HK$7.50 per sq ft starting this year(2012), the back-to-back rent rises took many by surprise.
 'I am not against increasing the rent if it's necessary,' said tenant Mac Mak Keung-wai of the A&M Art Workshop.
 'I just feel that this is a commercially driven decision and that it strays from the original vision of the centre.'"
+Despite such views, demand for JCCAC studios remained high as JCCAC’s rent was notably lower than market rate – for example the rental index published by the government showed that the average rent of private flatted factories in January 2012 was HK$11.30 per sq ft, which meant that JCCAC’s rent at HK$7.80 per sq ft was actually more than 30% lower than the market average that year.